AbdullahO/tspdb/README.md

 ``` sql
 select create_pindex('tablename','time_column_name','{"value_column_name"}','index_name')
 ```
-To get you familiar with tspDB capabilities, we provided a testing function that will create a set of time series tables in youe database.
+To get you familiar with tspDB capabilities, we provided a testing function that will create a set of time series tables in your database.
 The test function will also create several prediction indices.
 Run the function from your postgres terminal
 ```sql
 SELECT test_tspdb();
 ```